Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 #### Real Estate Partnerships as the Major Example of a DPP

 * For accredited investors
-* Real estate limited partnerships represent the most important example of a Direct Participation Program (DPP), a class of investmens that also includes oil and gas exploration programs and equipment leasing programs.
+* Real estate limited partnerships represent the most important example of a Direct Participation Program (DPP), a class of investments that also includes oil and gas exploration programs and equipment leasing programs.
 * "Direct partcipation" DPPs are "flow-throw vehicles" and investors can deduct program losses on personal taxes.
 * "Tax shelters" until the Tax Reform Act of 1986: losses used to offset "passive income".
 Now, genuine businesses.
 * DPPs escape the corporate profits tax
-* IRS requirements, notably limiation of life.
+* Internal Revenue Service (IRS) requirements, notably limiation of life.

-#### Limiteed Partnership Structure
+#### Limited Partnership Structure

 * General partner runs the business, does not have limited liability
 * General partner must own at least 1%.